 Prior to this, Peter had held various corporate and financial roles with Eastman Kodak Asia Pacific in Tokyo and Kodak Australasia.

 Qualifications: Bachelor of Commerce from Melbourne University, and a registered CPA with CPA Australia.

-Areas of responsibility: Finance and Information Services, Organisation Development, Compliance, and Property and Rates.
+Areas of responsibility: Finance and Corporate Performance, Organisation Development, Compliance, Business Technology, and Property and Rates.

-Director reports: Jon Gorst, Manager Finance and Corporate Information; Mark Ackland, Manager Business Technology; Pauline Bennett, Manager Organisation Development; Steven Morison, Manager Compliance; Tony Peak; Manager Property and Rates.
+Director reports: Jon Gorst, Manager Finance and Corporate Performance; Mark Ackland, Manager Business Technology; Pauline Bennett, Manager Organisation Development; Steven Morison, Manager Compliance; Tony Peak; Manager Property and Rates.

 Role of Corporate Services Division